GregTheMadMonk/alacritty-smooth-cursor/README.md

 * Only JSON is supported for now
 * Scrollbar doesn't work
 * It is possible to have nesting so deep that the values will be off-screen
+* I didn't consider performance much, it should have no impact in idle, but when navigating the tree resource consumption may rise

 #### Configure